135+ years to close global gender gap says World Economic Forum

 The Global Gender Gap Index benchmarks the evolution of gender-based gaps among four key dimensions (Economic Participation and Opportunity, Educational Attainment, Health and Survival, and Political Empowerment) and tracks progress towards closing these gaps over time.

-This year, the Global Gender Gap index benchmarks 156 countries, providing a tool for cross-country comparison and to prioritize the most effective policies needed to close gender gaps.
+In 2021, the Global Gender Gap Index benchmarked 156 countries, providing a tool for cross-country comparison and prioritizing the most effective policies needed to close gender gaps.
 The methodology of the index has remained stable since its original conception in 2006, providing a basis for robust cross-country and time-series analysis.
 The Global Gender Gap Index measures scores on a 0 to 100 scale and scores can be interpreted as the distance to parity (i.e. the percentage of the gender gap that has been closed).

 Global Trends and Outcomes